mongodb/docs/source/includes/fact-agg-sort-limit.rst

 .. agg-sort-in-memory-limit

-:pipeline:`$sort` will produce an error if the operation consumes 10 percent or more of RAM.
+:pipeline:`$sort` produces an error if the operation consumes 10 percent or more of RAM.